-- 1. The Division shall not issue industrial process wastewater and wastewater facility discharge permits (pursuant to Regulation #61) or notices of authorizations for use of reclaimed water (pursuant to Regulation #84) to any point source discharges, including new point sources, that allow effluent limitations (permitted phosphorus concentration) exceeding 0.05 mg/l total phosphorus. - 2.
-The Division shall not issue discharge permits (pursuant to Regulation #61) for discharges from drinking water treatment facilities that allow effluent limitations exceeding 0.2 mg/l total phosphorus concentration as a 30-day average except that, at the request of a permittee, the Division is authorized to allow up to a 90-day averaging period for this limit in the discharge permit.
+- The Division shall not issue industrial process wastewater and wastewater facility discharge permits (pursuant to Regulation #61) or notices of authorizations for use of reclaimed water (pursuant to Regulation #84) to any point source discharges, including new point sources, that allow effluent limitations (permitted phosphorus concentration) exceeding 0.05 mg/l total phosphorus.
+The 0.05 mg/l total phosphorus limitation set forth in this section 72.4 shall not apply where discharges consist of construction dewatering, so long as no phosphorus or nitrogen is added to the groundwater being discharged.
+Construction dewatering shall be subject to the following practice-based effluent limits, to the extent feasible: - (a) Route dewatering water through a sediment control (e.g., sediment trap or basin, pumped water filter bag) designed to prevent discharges with visual turbidity; - (b) Use well-vegetated (e.g., grassy or wooded), upland areas of the site to infiltrate dewatering water; - (c) Maintain pre-existing vegetation or equivalent control measures for areas within 50 horizontal feet of receiving waters; and - (a)(d) To prevent dewatering-related erosion and related sediment discharges: use stable, erosion-resistant surfaces (e.g., lined or piped structures, well-vegetated grassy areas, clean filter stone, geotextile underlayment) to discharge from dewatering controls; do not place dewatering controls, such as pumped water filter bags, on steep slopes; and control discharges to minimize channel and streambank erosion and scour in the immediate vicinity of discharge points. - 2.
+The Division shall not issue discharge permits (pursuant to Regulation #61) for discharges from drinking water treatment facilities that allow effluent limitations exceeding 0.20 mg/l total phosphorus concentration as a 30-day average except that, at the request of a permittee, the Division is authorized to allow up to a 90-day averaging period for this limit in the discharge permit.
 Nothing in this regulation should be construed to supersede the Colorado Primary Drinking Water Regulations. - 3.
 Nutrient monitoring for industrial process wastewater sources and wastewater facilities shall be in accordance with the requirements of subsection 72.8.1.